MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribbongallery-class.md

 ### <a name="return-value"></a>Valore restituito

-TRUE se è stato abilitato il ridimensionamento di menu; in caso contrario, FALSE.
+TRUE se il ridimensionamento del menu è stato abilitato; in caso contrario, FALSE.

 ### <a name="remarks"></a>Note